krakenjs/zoid/docs/example.md

 I can render a component as many times as I like on my page.

-This is even easier if you're using a supported framework like React, Ember or Angular -- xcomponent will automatically set up bindings for these frameworks:
+This is even easier if you're using a supported framework like React, Ember or Angular -- zoid will automatically set up bindings for these frameworks:

 ### React / JSX